 A Development Variance Permit (or DVP) allows for variances to requirements set out in Saanich by-laws, such as the Zoning By-law or the Sign By-law.
 A variance, whether granted via a DVP or through the Board of Variance, may not vary the density or use of land.
 Changes to the land use or density of a site are done through the Rezoning Process.
-Consult with an Area Planner to determine the plan submission requirements for a Development Variance Permit Application [PDF - 68 KB].
+Consult with an Area Planner to determine the plan submission requirements for a Development Variance Permit Application.

 Where compliance with the Zoning Bylaw respecting the siting, dimension or size of a building or structure would cause a property owner undue hardship, they may apply to the Board of Variance for a minor variance from the Zoning By-law.

-A Variance sought through the Board of Variance and denied, can still be considered by Council through a Development Variance Permit Application [PDF - 68 KB].
-However, a variance sought through a Development Variance Permit Application and denied by Council cannot subsequently be considered by the Board of Variance.
+A Variance sought through the Board of Variance and denied, can still be considered by Council through a Development Variance Permit Application.